What Is A Reverse Mortgage, And Are They Available To Expats?

 Types of Reverse Mortgages

 There are different types of reverse mortgages: home equity conversion mortgages (HECM), single-purpose reverse mortgages, and proprietary reverse mortgages.
-Most lenders offer home equity conversion mortgages – it’s the most common type.
+Most lenders offer home equity conversion mortgages – the most common type.
 When you apply for a reverse home loan, you can receive the funds in several ways:

 - Lump-sum: Get all the proceeds in one go when your loan closes.
 It usually has a fixed interest rate.